 So, unless you already have a standard PoE switch, you’ll have to spend another $30 or so for a way to deliver juice to it.

 As a business AP, though, this no-power-adapter approach is quite normal.
-You can think of this as a way to cut costs since many businesses (and homes) already have a switch with multiple PoE ports.
+You can think of this as a way to cut costs since many businesses (and homes) already switch with multiple PoE ports.

 I myself tested it with a PoE switch.
 If you have one or a standard injector, you’ll find setting it up a walk in the park.
 But first, let’s check out the WAX214’s hardware specs and photos.